klenin/cats-judge/README.md

 ### `serve` command

 Start judging server.
-On Windows it is recommended to use `judge.cmd` wrapper.
+On Windows it is recommended to use `judge.cmd` wrapper script.
+On Linux it is recommended to use `judge.sh` wrapper script.

 ### `help` command